Monkton Combe School Boat Club: Notable Rowers

+While not a Monkton alumnus, notable rowing YouTuber and GB athlete Cameron Buchan trains from the club’s Saltford boathouse, and often races under MCSBC colours.

+Monkton Bluefriars Boat Club

-Monkton Bluefriars Boat Club was founded in 1956 as an Open Boat Club, originally called Monkton Blue Friars BC, to encourage former pupils and staff who had been members of Monkton Combe School Boat Club to meet socially and in boats.
-It was first registered with the Amateur Rowing Association in 1964 and is now registered with British Rowing.
-Its first Annual General Meeting was held in 1964 and its parent club is Monkton Combe School Boat Club.
-In 1995 the Monkton Bluefriars Charitable Trust was established to encourage a greater level of charitable giving in order to support young rowers.
+An alumni boat club, Monkton Bluefriars Boat Club, was founded in 1956 as an Open Boat Club (originally called Monkton Blue Friars BC) to encourage MCSBC alumni to meet socially and in boats.
+It was first registered with the Amateur Rowing Association in 1964 and is now registered with British Rowing as a separate boat club to MCSBC, though still views the latter as its ‘parent club’.

+Bluefriars’ Charity

+In 1995 the Monkton Bluefriars Charitable Trust was created to encourage a greater level of charitable giving in order to support young rowers.
 The purpose of the Trust was widened to include support for students rowing in other clubs as well as Monktonians.
 The Trust supplies grants to help fund equipment or events for athletes who cannot afford to cover the costs themselves, depending on their financial situation.

-Charitable Aims

 The charity's aims are twofold: